 The Halo Edge back light effect is great in combination with a small light tent.
 If you know your way around setting up a DSLR manually (which is an absolute necessity for photogrammetry, by the way) you can create an infinite white background effects in-camera and use just the JPG output to efficiently capture objects in full 360 x 360 degrees.

 For bigger objects, the Foldio360 will still work in front of an even photographic background.
-The only limit is the width of the object, because overhanging elements can interfere with the IR transmitter.
+For wider objects, it’s nice that the new Extension Kit expands the range of the IR transmitter.
 But even without automatic triggering, being able to rotate the turntable by a number of degrees and manually triggering the shutter can be a time-saver.

 My personal feature request would be to also support WiFi-controllable cameras like my Sony RX100M2.
 That would make the whole set more compact and camera placement even more flexible.

-Up next is my full, in-depth review of the Agisoft PhotoScan software I used for most of my tests here.
-Follow me on your favorite social network if you want to be the first to know when that post is live!
+Follow me on your favorite social network if you want to be the first to know when new posts about Photogrammetry are live!